Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Golden Plains - North had a median taxpayer income of $49,815 and an average of $59,438 in financial year 2022.
-This was below the national average, with Rest of Vic.'s median income being $48,741 and average income of $60,693.
-By September 2025, estimated incomes were approximately $55,873 (median) and $66,666 (average), based on a Wage Price Index growth of 12.16% since financial year 2022.
+Golden Plains - North SA2 had a median taxpayer income of $49,815 and an average of $59,438 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This was below the national average for that year.
+Rest of Vic., on the other hand, had a median income of $48,741 and an average income of $60,693 in the same period.
+By September 2025, based on Wage Price Index growth of 12.16%, estimated incomes would be approximately $55,873 (median) and $66,666 (average).
 According to the 2021 Census, household, family, and personal incomes in Golden Plains - North ranked modestly, between the 22nd and 33rd percentiles.
-The largest income segment comprised 34.6% earning $1,500-$2,999 weekly (1,763 residents).
-Housing costs were manageable with 88.2% retained, but disposable income was below average at the 38th percentile.
+The largest income segment comprised 34.6% earning $1,500-$2,999 weekly, with 1,763 residents falling into this range.
+Housing costs were manageable, with 88.2% retained, but disposable income was below average at the 38th percentile.

 Frequently Asked Questions - Income